 I am afraid that

-I am afraid that I will be able to attend the conference next week.
+I am afraid that I will be unable to attend the conference next week.

 I would be delighted to give you a tour of our facility this coming month.